Hello, I'm Bethan.

 Despite expanding my projects and ventures, I continued to write about my life, determined to offer a real and honest insight into what it is really like to be an entrepreneur.

 If I were forced to categorise my blog, I suppose I would have to use the umbrella term "lifestyle".
-However, I think it's much more accurate to say that this blog is really an online scrapbook inspired by all aspects from my life.
+However, I think it's much more accurate to say that this blog is really an online scrapbook inspired by all aspects of my life.

 I use it as a space to write about random things I enjoy, things I have learnt, document places I have been and rave about the people who inspire me.